arjunbahuguna/repoducing-shazam/README.md

 ```

 This will:
-- Build a fingerprint database from folders `00` and `01` in your MTG-Jamendo dataset
+- Build a fingerprint database from folders `00` and `01` in MTG-Jamendo dataset
 - Save the database to `shazam_database.pkl`
 - Create 10 degraded test queries (10 seconds, -6 dB SNR)
 - Test matching and report accuracy